icecube/flarestack/README.md

 ### What actually are the dependencies, by the way?

-Flarestack uses python 3.7, and requires the following packages:
+Flarestack is compatible with python 3.6, 3.7 and 3.8, and requires the following packages:

 * numpy
 * scipy